Photo by AshTproductions / Shutterstock.com

 By Light Bulb Studio / Shutterstock.com

 In today’s online world, not all friendships are created equal.
 Misner says job seekers should begin by talking to family and friends with whom they have an active relationship.
-After making those connections, they can then move on to the Facebook friends they haven’t seen in years or LinkedIn acquaintances that have been long dormant.
+After making those connections, move on to the Facebook friends you haven’t seen in years or LinkedIn acquaintances that have been long dormant.

 For maximum effectiveness, Misner recommends making a personal contact with each individual.
 “I don’t recommend spamming someone with an email,” he says.
 Pick up the phone or invite the person out to coffee or lunch instead.